patricklafrance/wmfnext-shell/README.md

 }
 ```

-The `useNavigationItems()` hook return the navigation items tree structure as is, meaning you'll still have to recursively parse the structure to transform the items into actual React components.
+The `useNavigationItems()` hook returns the navigation items tree structure as is, meaning you'll still have to recursively parse the structure to transform the items into actual React components.

-As it's a non trivial process, the shell provide an utility hook called `useRenderedNavigationItems(navigationItems, renderItem, renderSection)` to help with that.
+As it's a non-trivial process, the shell provides a utility hook called `useRenderedNavigationItems(navigationItems, renderItem, renderSection)` to help with that.

-The `useRenderedNavigationItems()` hook accept 2 render functions as it's second and third parameter.
-The *second parameter* function renders a single link from a navigation item and the *third parameter* function render a section from a collection of items.
+The `useRenderedNavigationItems()` hook accepts two render functions as its second and third parameters.
+The *second parameter* function renders a single link from a navigation item and the *third parameter* function renders a section from a collection of items.

-In the previous example, there are 2 sections.
+In the previous example, there are two sections.
 A root section containing all the navigation items, and a nested section containing only _"Static1/Page 4"_ and _"Static1/Page 5"_ navigation items.

-👉 Start all the applications and try navigating between pages.
+👉 Start the applications and try navigating between pages.
 Everything should work fine.

 > **Note**
 >
-> It's important to provide memoized render functions to the `useRenderedNavigationItems()` hook as otherwise the navigation items will be parsed over and over on re-renders rather than being returned from the cache.
+> It's important to provide memoized render functions to the `useRenderedNavigationItems()` hook, as otherwise, the navigation items will be parsed over and over on re-renders rather than being returned from the cache.

 ### Isolate module failures

-One of the key caracteristic of micro-frontends implementations like [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) and subdomains is that a single module failure can't break the whole application.
+One of the key characteristics of micro-frontends implementations like [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) and subdomains is that a single module failure can't break the whole application.

-With our implementation, this is not the case as all the modules live in the same domain and share the same DOM.
+With our implementation, this is not the case, as all the modules live in the same domain and share the same DOM.

-Still, we can get very close to iframes failure isolation by leveraging React Router [Outlet](https://reactrouter.com/en/main/components/outlet) component and routes [errorElement](https://reactrouter.com/en/main/route/error-element) property.
+Still, we can get very close to iframes failure isolation by leveraging React Router [Outlet](https://reactrouter.com/en/main/components/outlet) component and routes' [errorElement](https://reactrouter.com/en/main/route/error-element) property.

 Our host application `RootLayout` component is already rendering an `Outlet` component.
 Therefore, to support failure isolation, we only need to add a nested pathless route with an `errorElement` property under the root layout to catch unmanaged errors from modules.

-👉 First, let's create a `RootErrorBoundary` component in the host application to handle errors.
+👉 First, let's create a `RootErrorBoundary` component in the host application to handle errors:

 ```tsx
 // host - RootErrorBoundary.tsx